“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Please visit https://sqe.sra.org.uk/ for full details of the SRA's assessment and exam arrangements.

-As well as vital legal practice knowledge, the LLM also offers the advanced research and critical thinking skills that employers value so highly.
+As well as vital legal practice knowledge, the LLM offers advanced research and critical thinking skills employers value highly.
 You'll have the opportunity to learn essential research methods and develop postgraduate research and thinking skills.
 Choosing the dissertation option of this course allows you to undertake an extended and substantial piece of research, gathering data either through deskwork, fieldwork or a combination of both.
 We'll support you as you examine your findings in light of your postgraduate-level legal knowledge and critically discuss, evaluate and present your results.

 Alternatively, you may choose our specialist work-based learning portfolio module.
 This module supports you to identify research questions and methodologies appropriate to your professional practice in a specific area of law.
 This allows you to develop and demonstrate your ability to understand and critically apply complex theories, principles and models of reflective practice in your specialist area.